ProAccess/place-image/readme.md

 is provided [here](https://pandoc.org/installing.html).

-You should place your markdown document in a folder along with the lplace-image.lua pandoc filter and supporting folders.
+You should place your markdown document in a folder along with the place-image.lua pandoc filter and supporting folders.

 <figure>
 <img src="./images-md/files-organization.png" data-cap_position="above"